JeremiahCheatham/Gforth-SDL2-Bindings/README.md

 # Draw A Background
 ## SDL_image library
 https://wiki.libsdl.org/SDL2_image/FrontPage \
-The SDL2 core library only has support for loading bitmap images.
-SDL_image is an extention that adds support for other image types, we will load png images.
-As in C you need to add `SDL_image.h`, in Forth `SDL_image.fs` will add the support.
+The SDL2 core library only has support for loading bitmap images. `SDL_image` is an extension that adds support for other image types, we will load PNG images.
+As in C, you need to add `SDL_image.h`, in Forth `SDL_image.fs` will add the support.
 ```forth
 require SDL2/SDL_image.fs
 ```
 ## IMG_Init flags
 https://wiki.libsdl.org/SDL2_image/IMG_Init \
-`IMG_Init` uses a flag to know what image capabilities to initialize.
-We will create a constant to hold the flag for png.
+`IMG_Init` uses a flag to initialize image capabilities.
+We will create a constant to hold the PNG flag.
 ```forth
 \ Flags for SDL_image
 IMG_INIT_PNG CONSTANT img-flags
 ```
 ## Background image pointer.
-Add a background VALUE initialized to 0/`NULL`.
-Add this to the VARIABLES and VALUES section.
+Add a background `VALUE` initialized to 0/`NULL`.
+Add this to the `VARIABLE`S and `VALUE`S section.
 ```forth
 NULL VALUE background
 ```
 ## Free memory allocated to SDL_Texture
 https://wiki.libsdl.org/SDL2/SDL_DestroyTexture \
 We need to free the memory allocated to `SDL_Texture`.
-Add this to the game-cleanup word.
+Please add this to the `game-cleanup` word.
 ```forth
 background SDL_DestroyTexture
 ```
 ##
 https://wiki.libsdl.org/SDL2_image/IMG_Init \
-`IMG_Init` will take in the flags as a number.
-It will also return a number to the stack.
+`IMG_Init` will take in the flags as a number and return a number to the stack.
 We will mask that number with the original flags and then compare it to see if the flags we asked to be initialized were actually initialized.
-Since we are first masking it, if anything else was also intialized it wont affect the final answer.
+Since we are first masking it, if anything else was also initialized, it won’t affect the final answer.
 ```forth
 \ flags are bitwise encoded.
 IMG_Init returns bitwise answer.
 Using flags to mask answer then compare to check.
 img-flags IMG_Init img-flags AND img-flags <> IF